 My garden is an ordinary town garden in Edinburgh, Scotland.
-I’ve been gardening for over twenty years and in this one since 2009.
+I’ve been gardening for over twenty-five years and in this one since 2009.
 I mainly grow vegetables and fruit but I also like flowers to cheer me up and welcome the bees.
+I took on a share in an allotment in 2018 and this will bring new excitement to my vegetable growing.
 I try to garden organically and sustainably.
 I like to recycle and reuse stuff in the garden.
 I like to experiment with cooking garden produce.
 I also write and draw.
 I use this blog to bring these interests together and to share them.
-I’ve kept garden diaries in old note books for years but this is my first gardening blog.
+I’ve kept garden diaries in old note books for years and I’ve been blogging since 2014.
 Occasionally I veer away from gardening onto other topics but usually find a link back.
 I welcome your comments and suggestions.

 Why Reclaiming Paradise?